alakeshthakuria/git---github/README.md

     ````
     git remote -v
     ````
-13. How to authenticate git local repository to remote repository that is github, so that we can push to or pull from github to our local respository.
+13. First we have to add remote repository or github repository to our local repository to pull or push  the code from remote to local or local to remote .
     ````
+    git remote add origin https://github.com/github_username/repository.git
+    ````
+13. Next we have to authenticate git local repository to remote repository that is github, so that we can push to or pull from github to our local respository.
+    There are two ways to authenticate.
+    1st option: This option works with personal access token which is generated from github:
+    ````
+    git remote set-url origin https://<Personal_access_token>@github.com/git_userame/repository.git
+    ````
+    2nd option: This is option is about SSH key, which is generated in local system, private key is in the system and provide the public key to github, after that we can configure git to use SSH by the below command:
+    ````
-    git remote set-url origin https://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@github.com/alakeshthakuria/delete-this.git
+    git remote set-url origin git@github.com:alakeshthakuria/next-delete.git
     ````
  +  From the above code `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` this is personal access token generated from github.